 Partner 2: I want to have sex with you, too.
 So we definitely want the same thing.
-So what do you say that we try using the lubricant with the condom to see if we can make it feel good for you.
+So why don't we try using the lubricant with the condom to see if we can make it feel good for you?
 That way we'll both get what we want and in the process we'll be showing that we care about each other's health.